mpneuried/tcs-charts/README.md

 - **ySpeedo.animationDuration** : *( `Number` default = 500 )*
 The duration of the animation in `ms`

+## IE Restrictions

+D3 charts and some basic javascript will not work within IE 8 and lower.
+So the constructor of every Staty module will return an Error object if a usage is not possible.

 ## Changelogs

+### 0.1.1

+- added IE8 check and return an error if it's not possible to load a stats module

 ### 0.1.0